-Te Puni Kōkiri only has one Regional Office in Tāmaki Makaurau.
+There is one Te Puni Kōkiri regional office in Tāmaki Makaurau.

-Our offices can be reached via contact details below.
+Our office can be reached via contact details below.

 The Tāmaki Makaurau region stretches from the South Kaipara in the north to the southern reaches of the Mānukau Harbour, from Ngāti Whātua in the North to Ngāti Paoa in the South.

 Regional Director - Tāmaki Makaurau

 Realising the potential of Māori communities in Auckland has been an enduring passion for the Regional Director who has been working in the region for more than two decades.

 There are 16 iwi represented in Tāmaki Makaurau region:

 - Ngāi Tai ki Tāmaki